Still don’t know what robotic process automation (RPA) is? Don’t worry—you’re not alone.

-There is no question that robotic process automation is going to have an impact on Finance and Accounting.
-In fact, according to a 2017 study by KPMG, 43% of executives surveyed plan on investing in the technology over the next two years.
+There is no question that robotic process automation is already impacting Finance and Accounting.
+In fact, according to a study by KPMG, 43% of executives surveyed plan on investing in the technology over the next two years.

 Being slow to modernize accounting operations not only places your company at a competitive disadvantage, but out-of-date accounting and finance practices also dramatically increase risk.